An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 Cross sections of the resulting solutions are displayed in Figure~\ref{fig:mult_alps_soln}.
 As expected, the solutions are continuously differentiable, with local extrema at~$s=2$.
 Further, as~$\alpha$ approaches -1 and the minimum~$r$ such that~$f_n\in L^r(\Iper)$ shrinks, the point of the extrema becomes sharper and the solution approaches the boundary of~$C^1(\Iper)$.
 This experiment is thus a good stress-test of our solver and will demonstrate how the solver behaves on problems that barely satisfy its basic requirements.

-\figref{fig:non_smooth_surface_err} shows how the error in each test problem depended on the extent of the dyadic refinement.
+Figure~\ref{fig:non_smooth_surface_err} shows how the error in each test problem depended on the extent of the dyadic refinement.
 We see that the smooth case was resolved with a single panel on each face.
 From this, we can see that discontinuous coefficient functions did not prevent our method from computing accurate solutions with relatively few unknowns.
 In the singular tests, we can see that sufficient refinement was all that was necessary to achieve an accurate solution.
 Thus, the limited resolution of the singularity in the finest panel was the source of the dominant error in the solution.
-Furthermore,~\figref{fig:non_smooth_surface_alpha} demonstrates that the error in fact decayed as~$\mathcal O(h_{\text{final}}^{1+\alpha})$, which was the order of accuracy in our evaluation of the left hand side of the integral equation.
+Furthermore,~Figure~\ref{fig:non_smooth_surface_alpha} demonstrates that the error in fact decayed as~$\mathcal O(h_{\text{final}}^{1+\alpha})$, which was the order of accuracy in our evaluation of the left hand side of the integral equation.
 This fact is further discussed in Appendix~\ref{sec:error_bound}.

 \afterpage{

 }